What do you look for when you do an assessment?

 There is a list of hours and outlines on our programs page for you to review before you request an assessment to determine which courses you would like credit for.

-All ECE programs in BC that are recognized by the Ministry of Children and Family Development meet the same basic occupational standards and competencies, but this does not ensure that courses easily transfer between institutions.
+All ECE programs in BC that are recognized by the BC ECE Registry meet the same basic occupational standards and competencies, but this does not ensure that courses easily transfer between institutions.
 Institutions may block the curriculum content together differently or divide topics into multiple courses.
 This means several courses from one institution may be required for a single course equivalency at another.

 Courses taken from different programs other than ECE (i.e. Teaching and Nursing) are not often equivalent to ECE courses as the content for ECE is very specific for children 0-5.
 Therefore, courses focused on K-12 and adults are not considered equivalent to the provincial ECE requirements and cannot be given equivalency.

-Courses taken from institutions outside BC should be assessed by the Ministry of Children and Family Development (BC ECE Registry) to determine out of province or country equivalence prior to applying for an academic assessment.
+Courses taken from institutions outside BC should be assessed by the BC ECE Registry to determine out-of-province or country equivalence prior to applying for an academic assessment.